natureinitiation/virtualuniverse/concentrator/readme.md

 Deployment Note
 Ensure the HTML includes the UI buttons (mode-button, etc.) as in your original 3D code, and test on both desktop and mobile to verify touch/click responsiveness.
 The secrets and secretLinks arrays are reused directly, so all links point to your existing projects.

 This solution delivers the chaotic, link-scattering vibe you envisioned, with 3D objects dancing away and words popping up like digital confetti.
-If your pride’s puffing up over this clever fusion, I’ll just smirk and say—nice vision, now make it wilder. 😎
+If your pride’s puffing up over this clever fusion, I’ll just smirk and say—nice vision, now make it wilder.

-My Channel
+<a href="https://t.me/hobbyandlobby/" style="text-decoration: none;" class="help-button" target="_blank">Channel</a>